a11599/pmi/README.md

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF is set.
+- `EAX`: Error code if `CF` is set.

 ### `timer_stop`

-Stops the protected mode timer IRQ handler and restores the original real mode IRQ redirector.
+Stop the protected mode timer IRQ handler and restore the original real mode IRQ redirector.

 Inputs: